MundoDele Spanish Grammar

 How should I learn Spanish tenses?

-Start with the present tense, then learn the preterite and imperfect, then compare them.
-After that, study present perfect, pluperfect, future, conditional and the compound tense system.
+Start with the present tense, then learn near future, preterite and imperfect.
+After that, compare preterite and imperfect, study present perfect, pluperfect, future, conditional and the compound tense system.

 MundoDele Spanish learning, education and culture